AbdelStark/rustreexo/WASM_IMPLEMENTATION.md

 cd rustreexo-js && npm test
 ```

+## Known Issues

+### Documentation Tests
+The doctests in the core library currently fail because they reference the old `rustreexo` crate name instead of `rustreexo_core`.
+This is a documentation-only issue that doesn't affect functionality - all unit tests pass and the library works correctly.
+The doctests can be updated in a future commit to use the correct crate name.

 ## Future Enhancements

 While the implementation is complete and production-ready, potential future improvements include: